Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Authentication Algorithms

 \subsubsection{Gaussian Mixture Model}

-Gaussian Mixture Model (GMM), a linear non-Gaussian multivariate statistical method, is a popular algorithm used for handling non-Gaussian data.
-It is a statistical method based on the weighted sum of probability density functions of multiple Gaussian distributions \cite{vural2014shared, deng2013keystroke}.
+Gaussian Mixture Model (GMM) is a statistical method based on the weighted sum of probability density functions of multiple Gaussian distributions \cite{vural2014shared, deng2013keystroke}.
 GMM generates a vector of mean values corresponding to each component and a matrix of covariance which includes components’ variances and the co-variances between each other.
 The parameter set $\lambda$ is used for expressing GMM.
-The parameter $\lambda$ comprises of component weights $w\textsubscript{$i$}$, mean vector $\overrightarrow{\mu\textsubscript{$i$}}$ and covariance matrix $\Sigma\textsubscript{$i$}$ as shown in Equation \ref{lamba}.
+The parameter $\lambda$ comprises of component weights $w\textsubscript{$i$}$, mean vector $\overrightarrow{\mu\textsubscript{$i$}}$ and covariance matrix $\Sigma\textsubscript{$i$}$ as shown in equation $\lambda = \{w_i, \overrightarrow{\mu_i}, \Sigma_i\}, \text{$i = 1, ..., M$}$.
 The parameters are estimated using the iterative expectation–maximization (EM) algorithm \cite{dempster1977maximum}.
-In every iteration, parameter ($\lambda$) is updated if the iteration yields a higher likelihood and fits the distribution of the training dataset.
+In every iteration, the parameter ($\lambda$) is updated if the iteration yields a higher likelihood and fits the distribution of the training dataset.